paulstatezny/angular-dry-scope/README.md

 ## Reporting Problems

 Feedback is always welcome!
-Please open up a GitHub issue if you find a problem or have a comment.
+Please open up a GitHub issue if you find a problem.

-## Contributing
+## Contributing and Feature Requests

 Pull requests are welcome!
 I'll generally respond within a couple days.
 When the project needs more formal contribution documentation, I'll add it.

+Feature requests are welcome, too.
+I'm specifically interested in expanding the idea of bringing functional UI to Angular 1.
+So I'll gladly entertain API changes.

 ## Purpose and Attribution